CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-server-exception.md

 ## Description

-The exception thrown when an issue occurs running commands on the telnet server.
+The exception thrown when an issue occurs on the telnet server.

 There is one reason that this exception can be thrown: